Education

 2. Wooclap

-To create quizzes and activities with Wooclap, you go into the app and use its user-friendly exercise builder, where you can add PDFs, slides, or Keynotes.
+To create quizzes and activities with Wooclap, you go into the app and use its user-friendly exercise builder, where you can add PDFs, slides, or keynotes.
 Learners then use the app on their smartphones to complete your exercises.

 3. Kahoot!